Shift-Symmetric Configurations in Two-Dimensional Cellular Automata: Irreversibility, Insolvability, and Enumeration: Enumerating Shift-Symmetric Configurations

 \subsection{Probability of Selecting Shift-Symmetric Configuration over Uniform Distribution}

-To calculate the probability that a randomly drawn configuration is shift-symmetric, we use a uniform distribution, where the probability of selecting each symbol from $\Sigma$ for $s_i$ in configuration $\mathbf{s}$ is the same.
+To calculate the probability that a randomly drawn configuration is shift-symmetric, we first handle a uniform distribution, in which each symbol from $\Sigma$ for $s_i$ in configuration $\mathbf{s}$ is equally likely.
 For non-symmetric tasks, this probability directly equals a least expected insolvability (or error lower bound).